jQuery API

 Description: Remove a previously-stored piece of data.

 The .removeData() method allows us to remove values that were previously set using .data().
-When called with the name of a key, .removeData() deletes that particular value; when called with no arguments, all values are removed.
-Removing data from jQuery's internal .data() cache does not effect any HTML5 data- attributes in a document; use .removeAttr() to remove those.
+When called with the name of a key, .removeData() deletes that particular value.
+When called with no arguments, .removeData() removes all values.

 As of jQuery 1.7, when called with an array of keys or a string of space-separated keys, .removeData() deletes the value of each key in that array or string.